Haybu/spring-boot-actuator-rsocket-proxy/README.md

 For example:
 *   to read a client health the route would look like `actuator.health.read`
-*   to read a client health by path name parameter, the route would look like: `actuator.health.read.name`.
-The parameter name and value would be passed via the request object.
+*   to read a client health by a parameter path `name`, the route would look like: `actuator.health.read.name`.
+The parameter name and value would be passed via a request object.

 A sub-module sample `sample-proxy-client` is provided to see a client in action.